prince-kumar-singh/video-streaming/README.md

 - The frontend uses **Video.js** with the YouTube plugin to play videos.
 - Supports **HLS** streaming using the `application/x-mpegURL` format for video playback.

-## Contribution
-Feel free to fork this repository and make contributions.
-If you have any suggestions or improvements, create a pull request.

 ## Acknowledgments
 - **Video.js** for providing an easy-to-use video player.
 - **FFmpeg** for video conversion and streaming support.